-Extraordinary Circumstances regarding absence, e.g., hospitalization, lengthy illness, or the death of immediate family members require a conference with the Dean of Students before the anticipated absence and clearance before the I/3 reduction of grades, e.g., B to B-, can be waived.
+Extraordinary Circumstances regarding absence, e.g., hospitalization, lengthy illness, or the death of immediate family members require a conference with the Dean of Students and/or Health & Wellness Counselor before the anticipated absence and clearance before the 1/3 reduction of grades, e.g., B to B-, can be waived.
 Other requests and illnesses will be dealt with on a case-by-case basis.
 Parents are urged to keep their students home only if they are truly sick.
 If parents choose to allow students to be absent from school, the students' grades will be affected.